 - Combine papers to be kept into more sensible groups.
 For example, I had individual file folders for dozens of appetizer classes, soup classes, French and Italian classes, knife skills classes, etc. I grouped all those classes into one file folder, eliminating file folders and saving so much space in the file cabinet.
 For all the private classes I taught, I combined them by year in one folder.

-- Decide how best to organize the groups.
+- Decide how to best organize the groups.
 For the regular classes I taught over the years (ones that I developed and sent out schedules ~ originally by mail and then by email), I filed in alphabetical order.
 I filed the private classes in chronological order.

 - Unless you have a great handwriting, use a label maker for creating new labels.
-I love my label maker from The Container Store because it has so many design and print options.

 I reduced 2 bulging file drawers into 1 1/4 drawers with plenty of room to add files and adjust them.

-Now I had room to add my blog related files from the file cube on the countertop.
+Now I had room to add my blog~related files from the file cube on the countertop.

 Here’s how the space to the right of my computer looked before the purging and office reorganization began.
 The cube held blog files and the stacked in~and~out box held a bunch of random paper, as did the stack on the counter.
 I also didn’t like my messy~looking scotch~taped papers on the tile wall.

 I went through the file folders in the cube the same way that I did the file cabinet.
 Now that I space in the top file drawer, I moved the purged file folders over there.
-I added more file folders to better organize the blog papers and include the papers on the counter and the top of cube.
+I added more file folders to better organize the blog papers and include the papers on the counter and the top of the cube.
 Once again, I made labels.
 I organized the file folders by topic in alphabetical order.

 At the end of (5) days, I did not have 1 single piece of paper that was not filed in a proper file folder that I could lay my hands on quickly.
 Now it was time to address the counter space issue.